 He routinely appears as counsel in hearings involving matters such as the financial regulation of pipeline and electric utilities, and the construction, operation and environmental regulation of oil and gas, electric and non-energy facilities.

-He is experienced in regulatory appeals to the Alberta Court of Appeal, the British Columbia Court of Appeal, and the Federal Court of Appeal.
+He represents clients in regulatory appeal matters before the Alberta Court of Queens Bench, the Alberta Court of Appeal, the British Columbia Court of Appeal, and the Canadian Federal Court of Appeal.